INTEGRATIVE KUNDALINI YOGA

 Reference: Inner Engineering, A Yogi's guide to Joy, Sadhguru

 The spinal cord is a long column of nervous tissue (Autonomic Nervous System) that acts as the pathway for transmitting information between the brain and body organs at the speed of light.
-It is encased by a series of bones, the vertebrae, which allow for flexibility of the back and protect the very delicate spinal tissue.
+It is encased by a series of bones, the vertebrae, which allows for flexibility of the back and protect the very delicate spinal tissue.
 Different levels of the spinal cord control different parts of the body.
 There are 31 segments in the spinal cord and each controls different parts of the body.
 For example, cervical level 1-2 (C 1-2), the highest and closest to the skull, controls breathing; C 5-6 (the most common injury site) located at the bump where your neck meets your back, controls fingers and hands.
 At each segment, nerves leave the cord, nerves that are responsible for specific parts of the body.
 Nerves from the body also enter the cord at each segment, providing sensory information about specific body parts to the brain.

 The spinal cord conveys information between the brain and the organs, and vice versa.
 Large bundles of nerves, called tracts or columns, run, for example, from the motor centers in the brain down the spinal cord and connect to pools of motor neurons that are responsible for movement.

-Abnormal alignment of the spinal structure alters brain function placing the Autonomic Nervous System (ANS) in a stress state, altering blood pressure, cholesterol, blood sugar, immune system and more.
+Abnormal alignment of the spinal structure alters brain function placing the Autonomic Nervous System (ANS) in a stress state, altering blood pressure, cholesterol, blood sugar, immune system, and more.
 The ANS controls and coordinates every function of the body, and placing pressure on the brain stem creates a stress response.

 - Reverses hippocampal volume